cwchentw/lightweight-cms/content/basic-usage-of-mdcms.md

 ## Prologue

 This article illustrates the basic usage of mdcms.
-Some details are omitted for brevity, we will introduce which in other posts.
+Some details are omitted for brevity.
+We will introduce them in other posts.

 ## System Requirements